 It is important to make revocability determinations by evaluating the trust document

 Absent an indication of contrary intent, you may assume that a grantor intended to

-create residual beneficiaries by naming his or her heirs, heirs-at-law, survivors,
+create residual beneficiaries by naming the grantor's heirs, heirs-at-law, survivors,

 distributees, child, children, issues, descendants, relatives, family, next-of-kin,

-and persons entitled to inherit on his or her death intestate or under the statute
+and persons entitled to inherit on the grantor's death intestate or under the statute

 of descent and distribution, or by using words that convey a similar meaning.
 If there